Storms & Catastrophic Events Safety Series: Hurricane Safety

-As water temperatures rise in the Gulf of Mexico and the surrounding oceans, hurricanes and tropical storms become a serious threat to nearby coasts.
+Rising water temps in the oceans and Gulf give rise to hurricanes and tropical storms.
 Hurricanes can impact areas more than 100 miles inland.1 The United States Department of Homeland Security states that the Atlantic hurricane season runs from June 1 to November 30 while the Pacific hurricane season runs May 15 to November 30.

 - Have a plan.

 Assemble an emergency preparedness kit and prepare yourself.
 Know what you will do, who to call, where to go, and how to communicate.
 Review the plan at least annually.

 A list of potential items that could be in the kit may include: flashlights, gloves, batteries, a portable radio, a first aid kit & manual, emergency food & water, a manual can opener, essential medicines (72-hour supply), cash, credit cards, and sturdy shoes with rubber soles.